The Official Report is a written record of public meetings of the Parliament and committees.

 Clare Haughey

-I propose that the committee make no recommendations in relation to the negative instrument.
-Are we agreed?
+I propose that the committee does not make any recommendations in relation to this negative instrument.
+Does any?member disagree?

 Health, Social Care and Sport Committee